Abortion in New Zealand: Abortion rights groups and supporters

-Some professional bodies have also taken a pro-abortion rights position.
+Some professional bodies have also taken a pro-choice position.
 New Zealand Family Planning (formerly the Family Planning Association) supports abortion laws that respect women's autonomy and human rights.
 The New Zealand Medical Association supports abortion reform including the removal of abortion from the Crimes Act 1961.

-The New Zealand Association of Rationalists and Humanists (NZARH) has advocated the removal of abortion from the Crimes Act 1961, viewing it as a matter of reproductive rights.
-Amnesty International New Zealand has supported abortion law reform including the removal of abortion from the Crimes Act.
+The New Zealand Association of Rationalists and Humanists (NZARH) long advocated the removal of abortion from the Crimes Act 1961, viewing it as a matter of reproductive rights.
+Amnesty International New Zealand also supported abortion law reform including the removal of abortion from the Crimes Act.